Meet our Therapy Team

 "I became passionate about women’s health therapy in 2011 after being treated as a patient following the birth of my first child.
 I struggled with incontinence and pelvic pain and, after just a few visits, my symptoms began to lessen.
 This led me to pursue certification in this area and go on to help women with similar concerns!
 I’ve seen hundreds of clients through the same processes!

 I have 3 kids and am married to a wonderful husband who has helped me make this dream possible.
-On the weekends, I play taxi to each of my 3 kids and love to watch them play soccer, dance, play guitar and speed cube."
+On the weekends, I play taxi to each of my 3 kids and love to watch them play soccer, dance, and play the flute and french horn"

 Physical Therapist

-Dr. Kinsey Worley received her Doctorate in Physical Therapy from Texas Woman's University and trained in her post-doctorate studies in pelvic health through the Herman Wallace Pelvic Rehabilitation Institute.
+Dr. Aleesia Isom received her Doctorate in Physical Therapy from University of North Texas Health Sciences Center and trained in her post-doctorate studies in pelvic health through the Herman Wallace Pelvic Rehabilitation Institute.
+She has further post-graduate education in dry needling interventions, prolapse assessment and pessary fitting, manual therapy, prenatal and postpartum rehabilitation, and advanced education in return to exercise, sport and musculoskeletal disorders.

-Dr. Alli Reynolds received her Doctorate in Physical Therapy from the University of Texas Medical Branch in Galveston and trained in her post-doctorate studies in pelvic health through the American Physical Therapy Association.
+Dr. Dj Veine received her Doctorate in Occupational Therapy at Texas Woman’s University and trained in her post-doctorate studies in pelvic health and trauma care through the American Occupational Therapy Association.